drewdeponte/andrewdeponte.com_jekyll/README.markdown

-The above helper script should handle building the static html site from the jekyll sources, copying that generated static html site over to the **master** branch, committing the changes, pushing the changes up to GitHub, and checking back out the **jekyll-site-src** branch to allow you to pickup where you left off.
+The above helper script should handle building the static html site from the jekyll sources, copying that generated static html site over to the **master** branch, committing the changes, pushing the changes up to the **origin** remote, and checking back out the **jekyll-site-src** branch to allow you to pickup where you left off.

+4. Copy the files as they exist in the **master** branch into your static site hosting location, maybe an S3 bucket.

 ## Editing the Site